rust-lang/unsafe-code-guidelines/active_discussion/representation.md

   say that they will have the same layout?
   - or do we have the freedom to rearrange the types of `A` but not `B`, e.g. based on PGO results
+- Rust currently says that no single value may be larger than `isize` bytes
+  - is this good? can it be changed? does it matter *here* anyway?

 ## Active threads